 - Have a Character come to your home – like a Princess or a Disney Character!

 - Cake – choose your theme and find a suitable Cake Maker or Bakery, other recommendations include Market Street.
 We have 45 ideas for you

 - Many places offer Birthday Party Packages at their location which provide some entertainment and catering too.
-Look outside the norm to find some interesting options – one of our favorites is Taste Buds Kitchen, combining cooking lessons with birthday celebrations – and you get to eat what you make!
+Look outside the norm to find some interesting options: combining cooking lessons with birthday celebrations – and you get to eat what you make!

 You might already know that your kid(s) love sports, or chess, or lego or jumping around!